Richie Sambora: Bon Jovi

 Sambora left the band in 2013 prior to a concert in Calgary during the band's Because We Can tour.
 Since his departure, Sambora has only played with Bon Jovi at their Rock and Roll Hall of Fame Induction in 2018.
 In 2016, Sambora stated that his reason for leaving the band was in order to give his family more of his attention.
 "I really needed to take some time to be with my daughter," he stated "She needed me and I needed her, actually."
+During a recent appearance on the Magnificent Others podcast, hosted by Billy Corgan of the Smashing Pumpkins, he recounted his final days in the band, noting how he and frontman Jon Bon Jovi seemed to have drifted apart in the early 2010s; key Creative Differences Between Richie Sambora and Jon Bon Jovi: Shift in Artistic Direction: Jon Bon Jovi increasingly focused on a solo career, sidelining Sambora—his longtime co-writer—in the band’s songwriting process.
+Exclusion from Songwriting: Sambora, who had always co-written most of the band’s music, was told by Bon Jovi not to worry about writing songs for the new album, as Bon Jovi and John Shanks had already prepared material.
+After listening to the new songs, Sambora felt they didn’t sound like classic Bon Jovi, calling them “all the songs I didn’t want to write.”

 Sambora also released a solo EP with Orianthi, and performed alongside the RSO band member and his girlfriend on April 7, 2018.